SalomePlatform/shaper/src/SketchPlugin/doc/tangentFeature.rst

 Tangent constraint fixes a circle (or an arc) and a line so that a line is tangent to a circle (or an arc).

-To create Tangent in the active Sketch:
+To create a Tangent in the active Sketch:

 #. select in the Main Menu *Sketch - > Tangent* item  or
 #. click **Tangent** button in Sketch toolbar: